 STICKING WINDOWS AND DOORS THAT DON’T SHUT EASILY

-Some people think their sticking windows or doors that don’t quite fit the frame anymore are signs of normal house settlement, but that isn’t the case.
-If your house has become so uneven that basic functions like opening windows and doors are a challenge, you are dealing with foundation damage that needs to be addressed.
+Sometimes, homeowners may mistake sticking windows or doors that no longer fit properly within the frame as a normal settling issue.
+However, this is not the case.
+If your house has become so uneven that basic functions like opening windows and doors have become challenging, it indicates foundation damage that should be addressed.

 UNEVEN OR BOUNCY FLOORS

 Do you experience a noticeable movement or hear objects rattling when walking across your floor?
 A properly supported floor should not exhibit such excessive movement.
 Uneven, sagging, or bouncy upper-level wood floors are often a result of foundation issues.
 However, other factors like shifting interior basement or crawl space columns or sagging floor joists may also contribute to uneven floors.
 Our experts can accurately identify the cause and provide a suitable solution.